-For blank shipping labels, I’m going to compare prices through product pages on OnlineLabels.com for consistency.
+For blank shipping labels, we compare prices through product pages on OnlineLabels.com for consistency.
 Also for comparison, we’ll be assuming both printers will put out 4”x6” standard adhesive shipping labels.

-On the laser printer, I’m going with 500 sheets of standard shipping labels, two labels per page.
+On the laser printer, we go with 500 sheets of standard shipping labels, two labels per page.
 This comes out to 1,000 total shipping labels.

-On the thermal printer, I’m going with 4 rolls of 250 labels that are compatible with Dymo thermal printers, totaling 1,000 shipping labels.
+On the thermal printer, we go with 4 rolls of 250 labels that are compatible with Dymo thermal printers, totaling 1,000 shipping labels.